 “Stack-based Script” operation codes: opcodes

-Opcodes: operation codes are used to remove items, perform calculations, and then add the result back to the stack.
+Operation codes are used to remove items, perform calculations, and then the result is added back onto the stack.

 Ex.
 2 3 OP_ADD 6 OP_EQUAL